AlexandraNoriega/mybot_ws/README.md

 **Package Explanation**

-1. **mybot_description:** specifies the entire robot structure as links and joints and can launch the model in rviz.
+- **mybot_description:** specifies the entire robot structure as links and joints and launches the model in rviz.
-2. **mybot_gazebo:** launches the model in the gazebo environment and contains different simulation worlds.
+- **mybot_gazebo:** launches the model in the gazebo environment and contains different simulation worlds.
-3. **mybot_navigation** launches the gmapping used to SLAM, control the robot movement with teleop keyboard and load the map obtained by gmapping at simulation enviroment.
-Besides contains the saved map (.pgm and .yaml)
+- **mybot_navigation** launches the gmapping used for SLAM, control the robot movement with teleop keyboard and load the map obtained by gmapping on simulation enviroment.
+Besides contains the saved maps (.pgm and .yaml)
-4. **turtlebot:** contains files to launch the mybot_navigation/launch/mybot_teleop.launch
+- **turtlebot:** contains files to launch the teleop spec

 **Execution**